Having the ability to quickly identify suspicious activity or a breach is essential to remediation—but it’s not the end-all.

 After you’ve detected a threat and identified it within the larger context of the railway system infrastructure, the next step is to isolate and investigate it.
 This is where the weaknesses of generic cybersecurity solutions become evident.

 Every cyberattack is different—from the type of the attack and its vector to the affected assets the attack aims to harm.
-Only a railway-centred solution can understand how and why an attack happened with the level of detail and accuracy needed.
+Only a railway-centered solution can understand how and why an attack happened with the level of detail and accuracy needed.
 That, combined with deep knowledge of the operational role of each asset and its connectivities, makes it uniquely capable of responding to railway cybersecurity events.

 Cervello enables railway operators and infrastructure managers to isolate and investigate threats the moment they are detected.
-It replaces the traditional perimeter defence model with a zero-trust, yet fully passive and non-intrusive framework to contain threats and prevent potentially malicious actors from gaining lateral access or advanced privileges in your internal system.
+It replaces the traditional perimeter defense model with a zero-trust, yet fully passive and non-intrusive framework to contain threats and prevent potentially malicious actors from gaining lateral access or advanced privileges in your internal system.